MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Set-MgBetaCommunicationPresenceUserPreferredPresence.md

 Otherwise, the user's presence stays as Offline.
 A presence session can be created as a result of a successful setPresence operation, or if the user is signed in on a Teams client.
 Read more about presence sessions and their time-out and expiration.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Set-MgCommunicationPresenceUserPreferredPresence](/powershell/module/Microsoft.Graph.CloudCommunications/Set-MgCommunicationPresenceUserPreferredPresence?view=graph-powershell-1.0)

 ## SYNTAX